noahs story

 “Builders were building tiny houses to whatever standards and codes they saw fit.
 Many builders were experienced yet some were not, and building a tiny house on a movable foundation has challenges that a home on a fixed foundation does not,” said Robin.

 NOAH Certified began filling this void by setting tiny house standards using national standards from the RV and home building industry.
-Even though NOAH Inspection and Certification was a voluntary process, over 100 builders across the Nation became members of NOAH in their first years of conception for assistance in the building of tiny houses.
+Even though NOAH Inspection and Certification was a voluntary process, over 100 builders across the Nation became client of NOAH in their first years of conception for assistance in the building of tiny houses.

 After his own struggle to properly title a vehicle, Butler found was that many builders were just building tiny homes as they saw fit, without building codes or zoning laws.
 Some were longtime home builders and general contractors, yet many were first time home builders with little or no construction experience.